 Catholic Studies Majors Scholarships

-An annual scholarship of $2,000 is awarded to an undergraduate in their sophomore or junior year who is majoring in Catholic Studies and has a minimum GPA of 3.0.
+An annual scholarship up to $2,000 is awarded to an undergraduate in their sophomore or junior year who is majoring in Catholic Studies and has a minimum GPA of 3.0.

 Catholic Studies Minors Scholarships

-An annual $1,000 scholarship is awarded to a sophomore or junior undergraduate who is majoring in Diplomacy, Business or Science and minoring in Catholic Studies and has a minimum GPA of 3.0.
+An annual scholarship up to $1000 is awarded to a sophomore or junior undergraduate who is majoring in Diplomacy, Business or Science and minoring in Catholic Studies and has a minimum GPA of 3.0.

 Reverend Walter Debold Scholarship for Study Abroad Programs, The

 This scholarship is awarded to a Catholic Studies student who is taking a study abroad course.
-Contact Dr. Ines Murzaku at Ines.Murzaku@shu.edu or (973) 275-5845 to learn more.
+Contact Dr. Inez Murzaku at Ines.Murzaku@shu.edu to learn more.

-Reverend Richard M. Nardone ('50) Endowed Scholarship, The
+The Reverend Richard M. Nardone ('50) Endowed Scholarship

 Provides awards of varying amounts to full time undergraduates who pursue a major or minor in Catholic Studies and maintain a minimum cumulative GPA of 3.0.

-For a listing of all available internal scholarships available at Seton Hall, click here »
+Click here for a listing of all available internal scholarships available.

 Cornelius Heeney Memorial Scholarship